Lighter (Kyle Alessandro song): Norwegian media and personalities

 "Lighter" received mixed reviews from critics.
 Aftenposten's Robert Hoftun Gjestad rated "Lighter" a five out of six, praising Alessandro's vocals and the song's message but admitting that "winning seems unlikely".
 Dagbladet's Ralf Lofstad rated the song five out of six, praising the song's chorus and Alessandro's vocal abilities.
 TV 2 Direkte's Christoffer Gunnestad also rated the song a five out of six, praising Alessandro's "empathy and delivery" but also admitted that they felt that the song was "too anonymous" to stand out at Eurovision.
 Verdens Gang's Tor Martin Bøe rated the song a two out of six, describing "Lighter" as an "ambitious song with clear-cut vocals".
 He further criticised the song's metaphors of not being able to burn despite the song advocating for being your own "lighter".
 NRK's Sofie Martesdatter Granberg and Jim Ødegaard Pedersen praised the song's lyrics and musical composition, calling it a contender to win at Melodi Grand Prix 2025.
 However, they admitted that they felt the song "seems a little too unsure of what it wants to be".
 Se og Hør's Nikolaj Bonde praised the song for its "slick pop pulses", writing that Alessandro "lights all the right fires".
-Norwegian talk show host Einar Tørnquist stated on Twitter that the song was "one of the weakest" songs Norway had sent to Eurovision; he later deleted his comments to "avoid 'man in his 40s sulking' news stories" according to an Nettavisen interview.
+Norwegian talk show host Einar Tørnquist stated on Twitter that the song was "one of the weakest" songs Norway had sent to Eurovision; he later deleted his comments to "avoid 'man in his 40s sulking' news stories" according to a Nettavisen interview.